DataFEWSion Graduate Traineeship Handbook

 - International travel is excluded.

-- Applicants can be reimbursed only for the actual amount spent for airfare, hotel, registration, and publication fees up to the maximum amount.
+- Applicants can be reimbursed only for the actual amount spent for airfare, hotel, and registration fees up to the maximum amount.

 Workday Reimbursement